eksinyue/eksinyue/README.md

 ### Helluu 👋 I am XinYue 🤓✨

-I am a 2nd year Comp Sci undergraduate at National University of Singapore.

 I like to draw 👩‍🎨 and to learn how to code 👩‍💻

 You can find out more about me on [LinkedIn](https://www.linkedin.com/in/xinyuehehxy/) 🤪